Vaibhav-777/spring-boot/README.md

 **Description:**

 It a is simple example of the Spring boot project.
-The CRUD operations are implemented using REST API and MySQL database.
+The CRUD operations are implemented using RESTful web service and MySQL database.

 **Prerequisites:**

 1. MySQL Database
-2. Postman
+2. Maven

 **Steps to run the project**